copsTvFan/cops-episode-guide/guide.md

   enjoys working with his team.
 Spots a car driving with no headlights and pulls him over.
 A suspect is apprehended for buying drugs and paraphernalia in his mother's backyard; an officer suspects a driver is intoxicated and follows him to his home.
+Featuring Officer Karen Borders.
-- Broward County, FL
+- (Broward County, FL -- 3:22 PM Assistance Call) Deputy Gary Hauter, Detective Jason Gertler.
-- Indianapolis, IN
+- Original segment 3 (banned): (Indianapolis, IN -- ???)
+A female officer
+  posing as a prostitute told a John to expose himself to prove he wasn't a cop.
+Police can't tell someone to commit a crime.
+- New segment 3: (Jacksonville, FL -- 1:48 PM Sting Briefing) Sgt.
+Mike Johnson.

 ## CP-1511